radius-project/design-notes/recipe/2024-02-terraform-providers.md

 4. Update Secret DataModel, TypeSpec, Convertor, json examples
 4. Secret processing - Providers + Environment Variables

+The objective is to deliver within a sprint.
+We will create unit tests for each task mentioned above as it is completed and test functionality.
+It will then be possible to deliver the feature in the following order:
+1. Building provider configuration based on provider configuration block
+2. Updating environment variables
+3. Updating provider configuration and environment variables with processing secrets.

+We've currently decided on Secret processing to be taken up following completion of building providing provider based on providers block and env variable block.
+The goal is to deliver as much functionality as possible within this sprint.

+## High Level Design details:
+Disclaimer: The following are early assessments and may change as we progress:
+No changes are anticipated to payload in Driver and Engine.
+The new types containing provider and environment variable data are contained within environment configuration which will be now passed into constructor of TerraformConfig as part of Private Terraform Module work. [link](https://github.com/radius-project/design-notes/blob/3644b754152edc97e641f537b20cf3d87a386c43/recipe/2024-01-support-private-terraform-repository.md)
+Large amount of work will be within pkg/terraform/config where we process new providers and env blocks and update current processing for building provider configuration.

 ## Open issues/questions
 Do we consider first class support for GCP and other popular providers or continue with a generic approach??